 Buell emphasizes, “The key thing that we look for are safety issues.”

 Who Should Be Present During the Home Inspection?

 Anyone is allowed to stick around for the home inspection.
 However, whoever arranges and schedules the home inspection should always be present while the home inspector is there.

-Thomas Day, who ranks in the top 1% of seller’s real estate agents in Pompano Beach, is always at the inspection when working with clients.
+Thomas Day, a top real estate agent who sells homes 39% faster than average in Pompano Beach, Florida, is always at the inspection when working with clients.
 “If I’m working with the buyer, we can see first hand what the problem is.
 If I’m working with the seller, I know exactly what he’s looking at and can either rebut it or find an expert,” Day says.
 “Sometimes the house is crowded.
 Sometimes the inspector and the agent are the only ones there.”